For a brief time at least, Panhard cars were built in Ireland. You heard that right.

 In 1953, Panhard introduced a larger, more upmarket car.
 Now with a streamlined six-passenger body by gifted Panhard designer Louis Bionier to match its advanced mechanical specification, the sleek Dyna Z was launched that year in the luxurious restaurant Les Ambassadeurs at the Hôtel Crillon on the Place de la Concorde in Paris.
 The car quickly found a modest niche within the French market, but not one which proved sufficiently lucrative to the company’s fortunes.
 In 1955, Citroën purchased a 25% stake in the business.
 A closer or more apt match few could envisage, given that a lack of oleopneumatics aside, the Dyna Z was almost as advanced as Citroën’s more prestigious DS19, but the larger carmaker would not prove to be a benefactor.

-Just how widespread might surprise readers, however, one of the less well-known stories from that era relates to the fact that for a brief time at least, Panhards were assembled in the Dublin suburb of Lucan.
-The story begins in 1948, when Irish concessionaires, Motor Distributors (MDL) imported four knocked-down Dyna X models, which were subsequently assembled in Dublin’s Townsend Street, which appears to have been the sum total of MDL’s interest in the marque.
+Just how widespread might surprise readers however, one of the less well-known stories from that era relates to the fact that for a brief time at least, Panhard cars were assembled in the Dublin suburb of Lucan.
+The story begins in 1948, when Irish concessionaires, Motor Distributors Limited (MDL) imported four knocked-down Dyna X models, which were subsequently assembled in Dublin’s Townsend Street, which appears to have been the sum total of MDL’s interest in the marque.

-Some years later, an Irish businessman, John Caldwell was seeking to expand his motor business outside of the bubble car market (he held the agency for Messerschmitt) and made contact with Panhard’s Paris headquarters to secure exclusive rights to Panhard cars in the Irish Republic – not that he had a great deal of competition at the time.
+Some years later, an Irish businessman, John Caldwell, seeking to expand his motor business outside of the bubble car market (he held the agency for Messerschmitt) made contact with Panhard’s Paris management to secure exclusive rights to Panhard cars in the Irish Republic – not that he had a great deal of competition at the time.

 With the car on the market for some time, it was also felt that its styling required a refresh, which was once more carried out in-house under the supervision of Bionier.
-Heavily redesigned, the centre section remained broadly unchanged apart from the orientation of the front doors – now front hinged (in 1963) and the addition of rather ornate looking stylistic addenda to nose and tail which only served to undermine the Dyna’s purity of line.
+Heavily redesigned, the centre section remained broadly unchanged apart from the orientation of the front doors – front hinged in 1963 and the addition of ornate looking stainless steel stylistic addenda to nose and tail which was to prove of a questionable aesthetic nature.
 The cabin was also enhanced.

 Allegedly however, on a visit from Paris, Panhard’s Pierre Klaus took copious photographs of the production process in Lucan, telling Dublin management that he was going to show them to the Americans who were having trouble assembling PL17s there to the required standard.
 He said he would take special pleasure in informing them how they were being built “in a farmyard in Ireland”.